leftshiftone/explicit/README.md

 # Explicit Conversion Language (ECL)
 The explicit conversion language is used to convert an input text which matches an EQL expression to ner entities.
-Within an ECL expression matched EQL alias tokens can be referenced with an leading Dollar symbol before the name e.g. $aliasName
+Within an ECL expression matched EQL alias tokens can be referenced with a leading Dollar symbol before the name e.g. $aliasName

-Example:
+**Example:**
 input -> 100 euro
-eql   -> {number}:amount euro
+EQL   -> {number}:amount euro
-ecl   -> $amount
+ECL   -> $amount

-The ecl expression returns 100
+The ECL expression returns 100

 ## ECL Build-in-functions
 Within ECL expressions build-in-functions can be used.